LBNL-ETA/AFC/README.md

 A general overview of integrated dynamic facade and smart building controls can be found in the [Smart Buildings Breakthrough Technology](https://windows.lbl.gov/news/smart-buildings-breakthrough) news article.

-The Advanced Fenestration Controller (AFC) is designed to minimize electricity cost and/or emissions in buildings through the control of dynamic facades (for example electrochromic windows, blinds, and shades), and lighting and HVAC systems.
+The Advanced Facade Controller (AFC) is designed to minimize electricity cost and/or emissions in buildings through the control of dynamic facades (for example electrochromic windows, blinds, and shades), and lighting and HVAC systems.
 The AFC also considers a variety of control parameters such as visual and thermal comfort (glare, daylight, view, health, and wellness).
 It uses weather forecasts, and a set of measurements (room and floor temperature) to optimize control setpoints over a specified time horizon of typically 24 hours.
 The functionality illustrated below:

 ![system_documentation.png](docs/system_documentation.png)